- Assisted Living Costs in Chicago, IL

 Chicago is also known as: The Windy City, The City That Works, The City With Broad Shoulders, City of Chicago, and Chicago Illinois.
-Their current mayor is Mayor Rahm Emanuel, who took office May 16th, 2011.
+Their current mayor is Mayor Kurt Summers Jr., who took office October 11th, 2016.

 Chicago has been featured in movies like: My Best Friend's Wedding (1997), Endless Love (1981), The Sting (1973), and Music and Lyrics (2007).

 And some of the notable people born here have been: Michael Peña (actor and musician), Justin Hall (journalist), Nicole Narain (actor), Neil Woodward (astronaut), and Joan Higginbotham (engineer and astronaut).